 While the start and end times for each day are the same for Lower and Upper School (see below), Lower School schedules are unique to each self-contained classroom.
-Lower School student schedules and cycle days are available on Renweb.
+Lower School operates on a Monday through Friday schedule, not cycle days.